PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 ### New: Path breakdown normalisations

 Are you frustrated when you breakdown paths by URLs and see four different URLs that look like: `/home/`, `/home`, `/home?`, and `/home/#`?
 Well, not anymore!
-Now, whenever we're dealing with path breakdowns, we normalise URLs to count the same, so you only see there's only one place like `/home`.
+Now, whenever we're dealing with path breakdowns, we normalise URLs to count the same, so you'll see there's only one place like `/home`.

 ### New: Share recordings more easily

 When you find an interesting session recording, you probably want to share it with your team.
 So, we've improved sharing options to make it easier.
 You can now share specific recordings easily, and even send teammates to an exact time in any recording!

-### New:
+### New: Vote on our roadmap

-Joe to add a gif here.

-Neil and Joe to provide highlight here.
-Substantial new feature.

-### One more thing: Roadmap

-Joe to add info here about roadmap launch.
+Even though we're open source, we know it's not always very easy to tell what we're working on or planning for the future - there are just so many repos, issues and PRs!

+So, we built a public roadmap of our major projects.
+You can use it to vote on upcoming projects, subscribe for updates and give feedback on our wildest ideas.
+Best of all, it's [powered by Squeak!](https://squeak.posthog.com/)

 ### Boring legal bit: Policy updates

-Despite being described by our VP of Marketing and Ops as "_the least interesting thing ever_", we nevertheless need to tell you that there have been some changes to our terms and privacy policies:
+Despite being described by our VP of Marketing and Ops as "_the least interesting thing ever_", we nevertheless need to tell you that there have been some changes to our terms and privacy policies.
+Don't worry, it's all good news:

 - We've added a CCPA addendum to [our privacy policy](/privacy)
 - We've updated various policies for the release of [PostHog Cloud EU](/eu)